Knowledge:

 environments.
 This seminar explores methods, strategies and

-products to prevent, remove, and manage biofilms in dental
+products to prevent, remove, and manage unwanted biofilms in dental

-buildings and equipment, and identifies biofilm infections of
+buildings and equipment, and addresses biofilm infections of

 dental relevance.